Sophie Lowe

-Sophie Lowe (born 5 June 1990) is an Australian actress and singer-songwriter.
-She is known for appearing in films such as Beautiful Kate, Autumn Blood, After the Dark, Adore, Road Kill, Above Suspicion, Medieval and Blow the Man Down, and starring in the television series Once Upon a Time in Wonderland, The Slap, The Returned, and The Beautiful Lie.
+Sophie Lowe (born 1990) is an Australian actress, singer, and songwriter.
+She is known for appearing in films such as Beautiful Kate, Adore, Road Kill, Above Suspicion, and Blow the Man Down, and starring in the television series Once Upon a Time in Wonderland, The Slap, The Returned, and The Beautiful Lie.

 Early life

-Lowe was born in Sheffield, Yorkshire, England, and moved to Australia with her family in 2000.
-In her early teens, she signed to Chadwick Models but quit modelling in favour of acting.
+Sophie Lowe was born in 1990 in Sheffield, Yorkshire, England, and moved to Australia with her parents and brother in 2000.
+In her early teens, she signed to Chadwick Models but quit modelling in favour of dancing and then acting.

+She attended The McDonald College for later high school years, graduating in 2008.
+It was there that she decided to switch from modelling to acting as a career.

 Career

 Acting

-Lowe's first roles were the short films Kindle, in which she played the lead role Hayley; Mirage, which was screened at the Montreal World Film Festival, and He.
-She.
-It., as well as a number of television advertisements before she graduated from The McDonald College in 2008.
+Lowe's first roles were in short films, including Kindle and Mirage, which was screened at the Montreal World Film Festival, roles undertaken while still attending high school.
+She also appeared in a number of television advertisements during her high school years.